cs50nestm/web/bubble_objects/README.md

 #### Adding Properties

-You can also use the same *dot* after the object name plus an `=` to add additional properties to an object after it's created or to change existing properties
+You can also use the same *dot* after the object name plus an `=` to add additional properties to an object after it's created or to change existing properties.
+(Note this is just a demonstration not code you need to implement.)

 ![adding properties](https://raw.githubusercontent.com/cs50nestm/web/master/bubble_objects/objects.gif)